Georgian manuscripts of Saint Paul's letters: Description

 Inserted in a cardboard cover; it is written on a parchment; it contains 237 sheets, size 22,3X17,2 cm.
 It is written in the earlier Mrglovani script in two columns in black ink, while the titles and special places are written in red ink.
 The distance between the columns is 1.8 cm.
 There are 23 rows in each column.
 The size of the text is 18,2x11,8 cm.
 The entire text is handwritten by one person, although the identity of the copyist is unknown.
 The manuscript begins with the Paul's epistles (1r-124r), the comes the Acts of the Apostles (124r-194v) and the catholic epistles (194v-222r).
 The following are missing from the Paul's epistles: Epistle to the Romans (5,2-10,13).
 As Ⴃ this manuscript has not got a stoichiometry and chapters or subheadings are not titled.

 History

 The manuscript has got the colophon which introduces us to the name of the sponsor, the place and the time of writing.
-The sponsor was Michael, the place of writing was Ulumbo, the time of writing is the reign of Nikephoros II Phokas Phocas and the patriarchate of Polyeuctus (the 60s of the 10th century).
+The sponsor was Michael, the place of writing was Ulumbo, the time of writing is the reign of Nikephoros II Phokas Phocas and the patriarchate of Polyeuctus (the 960s).
 The manuscript is from the Georgian collection of the Iviron Monastery.